wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 '
 ```

+### Deploy RabbitMQ cluster
+Follow the steps mentioned here to create a RabbitMQ cluster based on your setup - [offline/rabbitmq_setup.md](./rabbitmq_setup.md)

 ### Preparation for Federation
 For enabling Federation, we need to have RabbitMQ in place.
 Please follow the instructions in [offline/federation_preparation.md](./federation_preparation.md) for setting up RabbitMQ.